Evergy (NYSE:EVRG) Issues FY 2023 Earnings Guidance

 Evergy (NYSE:EVRG – Get Rating) updated its FY 2023 earnings guidance on Friday.
-The company provided earnings per share guidance of $3.55-$3.75 for the period, compared to the consensus earnings per share estimate of $3.66.
+The company provided earnings per share (EPS) guidance of $3.55-$3.75 for the period, compared to the consensus estimate of $3.66.
 The company issued revenue guidance of -.
 Evergy also updated its FY23 guidance to $3.55-3.75 EPS.

-Evergy (NYSE:EVRG – Get Rating) last posted its earnings results on Friday, February 24th.
-The company reported $0.30 earnings per share for the quarter, beating the consensus estimate of $0.22 by $0.08.
-The company had revenue of $1.28 billion for the quarter, compared to analyst estimates of $956.63 million.
+Evergy (NYSE:EVRG – Get Rating) last issued its earnings results on Friday, February 24th.
+The company reported $0.30 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.22 by $0.08.
 Evergy had a net margin of 14.01% and a return on equity of 8.89%.
-Evergy’s revenue was up 14.0% on a year-over-year basis.
-During the same period in the previous year, the business posted $0.16 EPS.
-On average, analysts predict that Evergy will post 3.61 EPS for the current year.
+The company had revenue of $1.28 billion for the quarter, compared to analysts’ expectations of $956.63 million.
+During the same quarter last year, the company posted $0.16 earnings per share.
+The firm’s quarterly revenue was up 14.0% on a year-over-year basis.
+Sell-side analysts anticipate that Evergy will post 3.61 earnings per share for the current fiscal year.

-Several equities research analysts have recently commented on EVRG shares.
-TheStreet lowered Evergy from a b rating to a c+ rating in a research note on Thursday.
-Seaport Res Ptn downgraded Evergy from a buy rating to a neutral rating in a report on Monday, November 21st.
-Wells Fargo & Company cut their price objective on shares of Evergy from $69.00 to $66.00 and set an equal weight rating on the stock in a report on Monday, January 30th.
-UBS Group decreased their price target on shares of Evergy to $65.00 in a research report on Monday, November 21st.
-Finally, Credit Suisse Group cut Evergy from an outperform rating to an underperform rating and cut their price objective for the company from $61.00 to $57.00 in a research note on Tuesday, November 29th.
-Two investment analysts have rated the stock with a sell rating and three have assigned a hold rating to the company’s stock.
-According to MarketBeat, the company presently has a consensus rating of Hold and an average price target of $61.20.
+Several equities research analysts have commented on the stock.
+Wells Fargo & Company decreased their target price on shares of Evergy from $69.00 to $66.00 and set an equal weight rating on the stock in a research report on Monday, January 30th.
+UBS Group cut their price target on Evergy to $65.00 in a research note on Monday, November 21st.
+Seaport Res Ptn lowered Evergy from a buy rating to a neutral rating in a report on Monday, November 21st.
+TheStreet downgraded Evergy from a b rating to a c+ rating in a research report on Thursday.
+Finally, Bank of America downgraded shares of Evergy from a neutral rating to an underperform rating and cut their price target for the company from $64.00 to $54.00 in a research report on Wednesday, November 23rd.
+Two equities research analysts have rated the stock with a sell rating and three have given a hold rating to the stock.
+According to MarketBeat.com, Evergy presently has a consensus rating of Hold and an average price target of $61.20.

-Several institutional investors have recently modified their holdings of the company.
-PNC Financial Services Group Inc. raised its position in Evergy by 1.3% in the first quarter.
+A number of institutional investors have recently modified their holdings of EVRG.
+PNC Financial Services Group Inc. lifted its holdings in Evergy by 1.3% during the 1st quarter.
 PNC Financial Services Group Inc. now owns 14,198 shares of the company’s stock worth $969,000 after purchasing an additional 179 shares in the last quarter.
-Meiji Yasuda Asset Management Co Ltd. lifted its holdings in shares of Evergy by 2.4% during the fourth quarter.
-Meiji Yasuda Asset Management Co Ltd. now owns 9,320 shares of the company’s stock valued at $587,000 after acquiring an additional 220 shares during the period.
-CreativeOne Wealth LLC lifted its holdings in shares of Evergy by 3.7% during the third quarter.
-CreativeOne Wealth LLC now owns 7,181 shares of the company’s stock valued at $426,000 after acquiring an additional 256 shares during the period.
-Cetera Investment Advisers grew its holdings in shares of Evergy by 6.8% in the 1st quarter.
-Cetera Investment Advisers now owns 4,050 shares of the company’s stock worth $277,000 after purchasing an additional 257 shares during the last quarter.
-Finally, Advisors Asset Management Inc. increased its position in shares of Evergy by 3.5% during the 1st quarter.
-Advisors Asset Management Inc. now owns 7,753 shares of the company’s stock worth $530,000 after purchasing an additional 265 shares in the last quarter.
-Institutional investors and hedge funds own 83.84% of the company’s stock.
+Cibc World Market Inc. raised its stake in Evergy by 25.8% during the first quarter.
+Cibc World Market Inc. now owns 5,924 shares of the company’s stock valued at $405,000 after buying an additional 1,214 shares during the last quarter.
+Blair William & Co.
+IL increased its holdings in shares of Evergy by 5.5% in the 1st quarter.
+Blair William & Co.
+IL now owns 12,622 shares of the company’s stock worth $863,000 after purchasing an additional 657 shares in the last quarter.
+Sei Investments Co. grew its holdings in shares of Evergy by 28.4% in the first quarter.
+Sei Investments Co. now owns 322,941 shares of the company’s stock worth $22,058,000 after acquiring an additional 71,345 shares during the period.
+Finally, Canada Pension Plan Investment Board grew its holdings in Evergy by 1,332.5% during the first quarter.
+Canada Pension Plan Investment Board now owns 374,061 shares of the company’s stock valued at $25,563,000 after purchasing an additional 347,949 shares during the period.
+83.84% of the stock is owned by institutional investors and hedge funds.

 About Evergy